 The important point to note here is that melatonin is not a sleep aid – it doesn’t make you fall asleep, it just provides a signal to your body that it is time to sleep.
-As Dr. Luis Buenaver, a sleep expert from Johns Hopkins explains it, “Your body produces melatonin naturally.
+As Dr. Luis Buenaver, a sleep expert from Johns Hopkins explains, “Your body produces melatonin naturally.
 It doesn’t make you sleep, but as melatonin levels rise in the evening it puts you into a state of quiet wakefulness that helps promote sleep.”

 How does our body know when to start producing melatonin?

 Your body starts producing melatonin when it starts to get dark outside.
 Which works perfectly when we’re out of the city and camping under the starry night sky.
-But with the invention of the light bulb, the TV and the internet, our brains are continually being bombarded with artificial light.
+But with the invention of the light bulb, the TV, and the internet, our brains are continually being bombarded with artificial light.

-Our brains and our children’s brains have difficulty determining when night is starting.
+Our brains and our children’s brains have difficulty determining when the night is starting.
 The flood of artificial light interferes with our melatonin production and messes up our internal clocks.

 A melatonin supplement can help reset our body clocks, but this is not my first recommendation.
 Instead, start by turning off your screens!
-Turn down the lights a couple of hours before bed and start letting your body reset it clock the “natural” way.
+Turn down the lights a couple of hours before bed and start letting your body reset its clock the “natural” way.